 Google’s Find My Device service, formerly known as Android Device Manager, makes it easier than ever to locate and recover your lost Android device if it’s ever stolen or missing.
-Since we haven’t discussed the feature yet, we decided to come up with this tutorial on how to use Find My Device to help you find an Android phone, tablet, or other device that you may have misplaced in your home or office.
+Since we haven’t discussed the feature yet, we decided to come up with this tutorial on how to use Find My Device to help you find an Android phone, tablet, or other devices that you may have misplaced in your home or office.
 Here’s how to use Find My Device to locate your lost phone

 Enable Find My Device